charleech/payara-evaluation/payara-evaluation-openapi/README.md

                 }
             },
             "MyExtendedAnnotated":{
-                "title":"This is a simple data bean which is extedned from jar file.", "properties":{
+                "title":"This is a simple data bean which is extended from jar file.", "properties":{
                     "extendedMessage":{
                         "title":"The extended message",